Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/README.md

 ## Working on the patterns

+You can preview changes you make to the patterns by building the documentation.
-The documentation is generated from the contents of this repository.
-Creating a new pattern means creating:
+Creating a new pattern means writing:
 - a file of example data
-- a template
+- a Jinja template
-- some SASS
+- a SASS stylesheet
+- a Javascript file (if needed)
+- image(s) (if needed)

 ### Example data